Canada men's national under-20 soccer team: 2005–present

 At the 2005 FIFA World Youth Championships in the Netherlands, Canada were eliminated in the group stage after tying once and losing twice.
 One bright side of the tournament was Jaime Peters' and Marcel De Jong's goals.

 In the build-up to the 2007 FIFA U-20 World Cup, as the tournament came to be known, Canada's defeated Brazil in the first game of a three-game series, winning 2- in front of 14 000+ at Commonwealth Stadium in Edmonton on May 19, 2006.
 David Edgar and Will Johnson scored and Stephen Lumley made goal-line clearance to preserve Canada's first win over a Brazilian men's team at any level.
 Canada lost the remaining two matches 3–1.
 Despite an impressive run in friendlies leading up to the competition, Canada went winless in first round play without scoring a goal on home soil.

-Fixtures and recent results
+Results and fixtures

-The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last twelve months, as well as any future matches that have been scheduled.